peachcloud/peach-package-builder/README.md

  - Installs Rust
  - Installs `cargo deb`
  - Installs Rust aarch64 toolchain for cross-compilation
- - Installs Freight for package archive creation and management
+ - Installs [Freight](https://github.com/freight-team/freight) for package archive creation and management
  - Configures Freight
  - Pulls microservices code from GitHub repos
  - Exports the public GPG key
  - Configures nginx

- - Builds and updates microservice packages
- - Adds packages to Freight library
- - Adds packages to Freight cache
+The script can also be run with the optional `-u` flag (`--update`) to update the Rust compiler and installed toolchains.

-Prior to executing the script for the first time, run the following commands on the target system:
+**NB:** Prior to executing the script for the first time, run the following commands on the target system:

 ```
 sudo apt update